 - Vibecotamab (XmAb14045) is a bispecific antibody that targets CD123, an antigen on acute myeloid leukemia (AML) cells and leukemic stem cells, and CD3, an activating receptor on T cells.
 It is being developed in collaboration with our partner, Novartis.
-We continue enrolling patients with AML in an ongoing Phase 1 study, and we plan to initiate additional clinical studies evaluating vibecotamab in 2021. - Plamotamab (XmAb13676) is a bispecific antibody that targets CD20, an antigen on B-cell tumors, and CD3 for the treatment of B-cell malignancies.
+We continue enrolling patients with AML in an ongoing Phase 1 study, and we plan to initiate additional clinical studies evaluating vibecotamab in 2021.
+Updated results from the study will be presented at the 62nd American Society of Hematology Annual Meeting in December 2020. - Plamotamab (XmAb13676) is a bispecific antibody that targets CD20, an antigen on B-cell tumors, and CD3 for the treatment of B-cell malignancies.
 We continue to enroll patients with B-cell malignancies in an ongoing Phase 1 study, and we plan to initiate additional clinical studies evaluating plamotamab in 2021. - Tidutamab (XmAb18087) is a bispecific antibody that targets somatostatin receptor 2 (SSTR2), a target on neuroendocrine tumors (NET) and gastrointestinal stromal tumors (GIST), and CD3.
-We continue to enroll patients with NET or GIST in the Phase 1 study, and we expect to provide initial data from NET patients in this study in the second half of 2020.
+We continue to enroll patients with NET or GIST in an ongoing Phase 1 study dose escalation and expansion study, and we plan to initiate an additional clinical study in patients with Merkel cell carcinoma and small cell lung cancer, SSTR2-expressing tumor types known to be responsive to immunotherapy, in early 2021.